 4-4-3 The Region may establish program fees to defray the cost of providing training programs.

-4-4-4 Fees collected for programs must be submitted to the Region.
-They will be treated as general receipts and may be used to defray the total operating expenses of the Region rather then specifically forth program collecting them.
+4-4-4 Fees collected for programs must be submitted to the Region Treasurer.
+They will be treated as general receipts and may be used to defray the total operating expenses of the Region rather then specifically for the program collecting them.
 Central Division P&P, Chapter 5 Treasury Operations, Program Fees.

 4-4-5 The Region shall charge a program fee for seminars, clinics, workshops, and evaluations.
 Additional fees may be charged to defray Region or other expenses with prior approval of Region Director or Treasurer.

 4-5-2 All funds received for Region programs (seminars, clinics, events, workshop, evaluations, and reimbursements from Division) shall be remitted to the Region Treasurer within fourteen (14) days of receipt for deposit in the Region checking account.